 Marine type sulphate-resistant concrete is manufactured in conformity with high pressure resistance.
 Hot-dip galvanized Steel reinforcement used in concrete are corrosion resistant and contribute to the longevity of the structure.
-EPS core used in floating breakwaters has high density and water absorption of up to 3%.
+EPS (expanded polystyrene) core used in floating breakwaters has high density and water absorption of up to 3%.
 Such breakwater structures can maintain a commercial life of up to 50 years.

 The mooring system (anchoring) of floating wave prevention systems to the sea bed is a crucial issue that requires sound calculations, professionalism and experience.
 In general, the heavy chain is connected to the concrete anchors placed on the seabed.
 It is fixed to its position on water by cross and vertical connections.

 This project, which we built in Qatar in 2022, writes its name in history as the largest floating artificial island project in the world today.
 We built a 2000 square meter floating island in front of the Raffles Hotel, the hotel of our client Katara Hospitality. [...]